 Resilience is originally a term that defines the resistance of a body or material to shock or deformation used in physical sciences.
 Nevertheless, in the seventies and eighties, the concept of resilience spread and it is used nowadays in other fields of study such as biology, psychology, economics, sociology or ecology.

 In a broader sense, and particularly regarding the human sciences, resilience can be considered as the capacity of a given system to overcome the changes caused by one or more disturbing elements and to recover its initial state and/or normal operations.
-In ecology, the term resilience can be used to describe ecosystems that continued to function more or less the same despite the adversities that might show up.
+In ecology, the term resilience can be used to describe ecosystems that continued to function despite the adversities that might show up.

 What Is Business Resilience?
 Definition And Meaning